monishatBaishnab/monishatBaishnab/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&color=22C55E&duration=4000&lines=Hi+There!+👋;+I'm+Monishat+Baishnab!;" />
 </h1>

-I'm an energetic Frontend Developer from Bangladesh with over 8 months of experience creating intuitive and dynamic web applications.
+I'm a Frontend Developer from Bangladesh with work experience creating intuitive and dynamic web applications.
 My expertise lies in the MERN stack, and I'm particularly skilled in Next.js, React, TypeScript, and Redux.
 I thrive on challenges that push the boundaries of web development and am always eager to learn new technologies.

 ---